Ayn De Castro and LeAura Alderson

 The confusion comes because some experts are avid proponents of whey protein isolates, and others are staunch advocates for pure undenatured, (the least processed) whey protein from grass fed pasture cows.

 We wanted to learn more, so we dug deeper and are sharing our finds here to help you make the best decision for you.
-Please share your discoveries with us, because from our research, it’s clear that no one has all the answers.
+Please share your discoveries with us on our Facebook page or by email, because from our research, it’s clear that no one has all the answers.
 We’re all learning, and…

 …we’re all on a journey toward better.